Our Leaders

 Presbytery of WA Chairperson

 Alison was raised in the Methodist and then the Uniting Church.
-Her Father was a Uniting Church Minister, and she has been part of many congregations as a result.
-She is a lawyer and a former Member of Parliament, has an extensive background in the mental health and suicide prevention sectors, and her day job is now running CARAD, the Centre for Asylum Seekers, Refugees and Detainees.
+Her father was a Uniting Church Minister, and as a result she has belonged to many different congregations across WA.
+She is a lawyer and a former Member of Parliament, and has an extensive background in the mental health and suicide prevention sectors.

-Alison worships at Uniting Church in the City, Wesley where she is also an Elder and the Secretary of the Church Council and runs a once-a-month evening service called Social.Justice.Church.
+Alison is a member at the Uniting Church in the City Wesley where she is also an Elder and sits on the Church Council.
+She is part of a lay collective that runs a monthly evening service called Social.Justice.Church.

-Alison recognises that her passion for social justice has arisen directly from her Christian faith and upbringing, and as a disciple of Christ is committed to ensuring that she models the call for justice and compassion that Christ demands from all followers.
-Alison is also inspired by the vision of the Church as described within the Basis of Union and seeks to ensure that she practises her role as Chair respecting the inter-conciliar nature of our Church and our processes of discernment, always remembering that we are a Pilgrim People.
+Alison recognises that her passion for social justice has arisen directly from her Christian faith and upbringing, and as a Christian is committed to ensuring that she models the call for justice, inclusion and compassion that Christ demands from all his followers.
+Alison is also inspired by the vision of the Church as described within the Basis of Union and seeks to ensure that she practices her role as Chair respecting the inter-conciliar nature of our Church and our processes of discernment, always remembering that we are a Pilgrim People.

 Alison is married and has three beautiful children.